fleetdm/fleet/handbook/community.md

 The order we display documentation pages on fleetdm.com is determined by `pageOrderInSection` meta tags.
 These pages are sorted in their respective sections in **ascending** order by the `pageOrderInSection` value.
 Every Markdown file (except readme and faq pages) in the `docs/` folder must have a meta tag with a positive 'pageOrderInSection' value.

-We leave significant gaps between values to make future changes easier.
+We leave large gaps between values to make future changes easier.
 For example, the first page in the "Using Fleet" section of the docs has a `pageOrderInSection` value of 100, and the next page has a value of 200.
 The significant difference between values allows us to add, remove and reorder pages without changing the value of multiple pages at a time.

 When adding or reordering a page, try to leave as much room between values as possible.
 If you were adding a new page that would go between the two pages from the example above, you would add `<meta name="pageOrderInSection" value="150">` to the page.